The worldwide prevalence of obesity has more than doubled since 1980 and by 2014 was declared epidemic by the world health organisation.

 Endometrial, breast, ovarian, prostate, liver, gallbladder, kidney & colon.
 The specific link between obesity and increased risk of certain cancers has not yet being established but research suggests the following:

 Obesity is the single biggest preventable cause of osteoarthritis in weight-bearing joints.
 The earlier someone becomes overweight or obese, the greater the risk of developing osteoarthritis.
 But contrary to widespread belief, obesity causes osteoarthritis through different mechanisms and not just by excessive loading of the joints.
-Raised blood glucose and insulin levels increase inflammation of the joint; the release of inflammatory molecules by the fat cells contributes to direct joint degradation and latest research also shows that dyslipidemia (abnormal lipids profile) can also contribute to the development of osteoarthritis.
+Raised blood glucose and uric acid levels increase inflammation of the joint; the release of inflammatory molecules by the fat cells contributes to direct joint degradation and latest research also shows that dyslipidemia (abnormal lipids profile) can also contribute to the development of osteoarthritis.

 Gallstones are hard particles that develop in the gallbladder and can cause sudden pain.
 A gallbladder attack or biliary colic, occurs when gallstones block the ducts of the biliary tract.
 There are two type of gallstones ( cholesterol and pigment stones).
 Gallstone disease is common amongst Western population, with an increased risk for women, and it is believed that obesity is the most important risk factor for the development of cholesterol gallstones which account for 90% of gall stones.
 Research supports the theory that due to increased secretion of cholesterol by the liver of obese people, the bile become super-saturated leading to the formation stones.